 Revolutionary War

 Prior to the Revolutionary War, Sullivan’s Island was rather sparsely populated, and Colonel William Moultrie identified the Island as ideally situated to protect Charleston Harbor from British naval invasion.
 Leading up to the First Siege of Charleston on June 28, 1776, Colonel Moultrie ordered the construction of Fort Sullivan, the Island’s first substantial military fortification.
 It consisted of sixteen-foot-thick palmetto log cribbing filled with sand, capable of absorbing the impact of British cannon fire.
-It was the Island’s native sabal palmetto trees that enabled the Americans to fend off an armada of ten British warships and also helped in the amphibious attack in the Battle of Breach Inlet.
+It was the fortress walls, made from the Island’s native sabal palmetto trees that enabled the Americans to fend off an armada of ten British warships; this fortification method also helped thwart an amphibious attack from the British attempting to cross Breach Inlet.
 The Battle of Sullivan’s Island would mark the first major victory over the British in the American Revolution.

 As tribute to its historical significance, the Sabal Palmetto has been designated as South Carolina’s State Tree and is featured on the State Flag, State Seal, and gives South Carolina its nickname- “the Palmetto State.”10